 Switzerland winger Ruben Vargas needed just four outings to net his first three Bundesliga goals with Augsburg. - imago images / Krieger

 Another six goals and a further three assists followed from 30 outings in 2020/21, which saw Vargas named in Switzerland's squad for UEFA Euro 2020.
-He's featured in three of their four matches so far, including his country's shock win over world champions France.
-Vargas stepped up to score their seventh penalty in an 8-7 victory in the shootout, sending Switzerland into the quarter-finals of the competition to celebrate his 15th international cap in style.
+He stepped up to score their seventh penalty in an 8-7 victory in the shootout, sending Die Nati into the quarter-finals of the competition to celebrate his 15th international cap in style.
+At UEFA Euro 2024, he was the main man again, grabbing a goal and assist against Italy on a historic evening for the Swiss national team.

 Plays a bit like: Xherdan Shaqiri